-This NO The records of the NOAA Custom automatical Chart Notes Geospatial Database are current as of May 1st, 2023.
-ENC®) data.
-Subsequent additions and refinements Custom Char
+The records of the NOAA Custom Chart Notes Geospatial Database are current as of May 1st, 2023.
+Subsequent additions and refinements are to be expected.
+Please refer to all available navigational publications for complete information about the charted area.

 CAUTION CHART UPDATES